 The culture of central and northern Europe was tribal in nature.
 When a tribal chief or key elder embraced Christianity, mass conversions within that tribe often followed.
-Traditionally, notes historian Kenneth Scott Latourette, religion among the barbarians "had been a community affair."1 So it was that when a Germanic tribe did become Christian, it often did so en masse.
-While this may make -- from our western point of view -- for a certain superficiality of conversion, it does help us understand the dynamics of the conversion of the "non-Greek speakers" (the way "barbarian" was originally understood) in the fifth, sixth, seventh, and eighth centuries.
+Historian Kenneth Scott Latourette noted that, traditionally, religion among the barbarians "had been a community affair."1 So it was that when a Germanic tribe did become Christian, it often did so en masse.
+While this may make -- from our Western point of view -- for a certain superficiality of conversion, it does help us understand the dynamics of the conversion of the "non-Greek speakers" (the way "barbarian" was originally understood) in the fifth, sixth, seventh, and eighth centuries.

 Latourette asserts that as the barbarians militarily overran most of the Roman Empire, the barbarians' own way of life or cultures, "including their religions,"2 began disintegrating upon impact with what was left of Graeco-Roman civilization.
 Thus, Christianity did not find itself in head-to-head competition with entrenched religious beliefs tightly bound into a stable culture.
 Rather, Christianity found itself spilling into a developing vacuum.